Advanced Setup & Deployment

 Running multiple deployments on the same machine

-The CLI is built to allow multiple deployments to run on the same daemon in the case of Docker (Podman has no daemon).
+The CLI allows multiple deployments to run on the same daemon in the case of Docker (Podman has no daemon).
 The container networks between all the deployments are separate, so there is very little risk of them accidentally communicating with one another.

 However, you need to be careful with the external ports.
 Suppose you're running two deployments and both of them are running the chat on external port 8000.
-There is no way to view both deployments at the same time from the same port, so instead you should split to forwarding the deployments to other external ports.
+There is no way to view both deployments at the same time from the same port, so instead you should forward the deployments to other external ports.
 Generally, this can be done in the configuration:

 chat_app: